rkusa/jacuzzi/README.md

 ### Example

-  Keep in mind that `jacuzzi` is generic, i.e., resources are not limited to sockets nor to connections!
+  Keep in mind that `jacuzzi` is generic, i.e., resources are neither limited to sockets nor to connections!

 ```js
   var net = require('net')